Bramble1/HideMe/README.md

 # Compile

-	./compile	#Will create a test lab in the main directory with the compiled Hideme , file.pgp and target files for testing.
+	./compile	#Will create a test lab in the directory.

 # Usage